lanl/BEE/docs/sphinx/advanced_usage.rst

     The task/step name used within the workflow submission

-Within this directory, you can find the submission script and two output files for stderr (extensions ``.err``) and stdout (extension ``.out``).
+Within this directory, you can find the submission script and two output files for stderr (extension ``.err``) and stdout (extension ``.out``).

-If something bad happens, such as if BEE fails unexpectedly, then you may want to wrap up these output files as well as BEE's general logs and send them to a BEE developer for further inspection.
+If something bad happens, such as if BEE fails unexpectedly, then you may need to examine these output files.
+Sometimes the error may have to do with the environment or with a task's requirements.
+If you're unable to find the cause of the problem, then you should contact the BEE developers.

 .. _Jinja file: